alexirpan/alexirpan.github.io/_posts/2019-01-28-alphastar.markdown

 plus some other tricks I'll get to later.
 This is called the AlphaStar League.
 Each agent in the population is trained with 16 TPUv3s, which are estimated to be equivalent to about 50 GPUs each.
 The population-based training was run for 14 days.
+I couldn't find any references for the size of the population, or how many agents were trained at once.

-After 14 days, they computed the Nash equilibrium of the population, and for the showmatch, selected the top 5 least exploitable agents, using a different one in every game.
+After 14 days, they computed the
+Nash equilibrium of the population, and for the showmatch, selected the top 5 least exploitable agents, using a different one in every game.